Eetu Liukas: Playing career

 Liukas first played in Liiga with HC TPS during the 2019–20 season, appearing in 3 regular season games.
 In the following 2020–21 season, Liukas played predominately in the Liiga, posting 3 points through 19 games.
 He was selected in the fifth-round, 157th overall, by the New York Islanders of the 2021 NHL Entry Draft.

 In his third season with TPS in 2021–22, Liukas posted new career bests of 8 goals and 12 points in 48 regular season games.
 He featured in 17 playoff contests, notching 4 goals.

 On 4 May 2022, Liukas opted to leave TPS, in signing a two-year contract with fellow Liiga club, HPK.

+Following the completion of his first season with HPK, Liukas was signed to a three-year, entry-level contract with the New York Islanders on 7 June 2023.